AlecRust/brevwoo/readme.txt

 1. Install and activate the plugin
 2. Set your Brevo API key at **Settings > BrevWoo**
 3. Edit a product and select some Brevo lists in the "BrevWoo" sidebar panel
-4. Customers who purchase this product will be added to the selected Brevo lists
+4. Customers who buy this product will be added to the selected Brevo lists

 == Frequently Asked Questions ==